 Class Administration - Training class management is handled via class administration under ATOM.
 Roles with the security to access this function can create and edit class types, class plans and class rosters.

+Class Plans – In Class Plan users with the appropriate role can update class plans.

 Class Types – In Class Types, users with the appropriate role can create new class types, for example new hire classes, upgrade classes, classes to convert AirTran 737 Pilots and so forth.

 Class Roster – In Class Roster users with the appropriate role can create class roster for Training classes